Deus: Latin phrases with deus

 Nobiscum deus ('God with us') was a battle cry of the late Roman Empire and of the Byzantine Empire.
 The name Amadeus translates to 'for love of God'.
-The genitive/dative dei occurs in such phrases as Roman Catholic organization Opus Dei ('work of God'), Agnus Dei ('Lamb of God') and Dei Gratia ('By the Grace of God').
-The ablative/dative deo occurs in expressions as Deo Optimo Maximo ('to God, most good, most great').
+The genitive singular/nominative-vocative plural dei occurs in such phrases as Roman Catholic organization Opus Dei ('work of God'), Agnus Dei ('Lamb of God') and Dei Gratia ('By the Grace of God').
+The ablative/accusative deo occurs in expressions as Deo Optimo Maximo ('to God, most good, most great').